How the Black Lives Matter memorial wall was resurrected after Trump supporters tore it down

 But by Monday night, just days before the bitterly contested Nov.
 3 presidential election, her museum was gone.

-Twenty-four hours earlier, as newly confirmed Supreme Court Justice Amy Coney Barrett was being sworn in by President Trump on the White House lawn, three people who said they were acting in the name of Jesus stormed the memorial wall, according to Seiler and video posted on social media.
+Twenty-four hours earlier, as newly confirmed Supreme Court Justice Amy Coney Barrett was being sworn in by Justice Clarence Thomas at the South Lawn of the White House, three people who said they were acting in the name of Jesus stormed the memorial wall, according to Seiler and video posted on social media.
 The group — led by a White conservative activist from Texas and two antiabortion Black women from New Jersey — worked for hours in the darkness, pulling away sign after sign.

 Seiler and the strangers around her tried to block the signs with their bodies.

-Note: Correction: An earlier version of this story said President Trump swore in Amy Coney Barrett as a Supreme Court justice.
-It was Justice Clarence Thomas who swore her in.